 Babies instantly know when they’re full, and they will let you know that as well.
 Babies close their lips and turn their head away from the breast or the bottle when they don’t want more food.
-A popular cue is the baby slowing down and falling asleep while breastfeeding, reflexively pushing the nipple out of their mouth.
+A popular cue is a baby slowing down and falling asleep while breastfeeding and reflexively pushing the nipple out of his mouth.
 Older babies push away the food and start looking around since their need for food has been satisfied.

-Knowing their hunger cues is just as important for us, as it is for them.
-Erratic routines end up confusing the baby, leading them not to eat enough, or eat more than needed.
+Knowing babies’ hunger cues is just as important for us, as it is for them.
+Erratic routines end up confusing the baby, leading them not to eat enough or eat more than needed.
 With the build of trust, babies start understanding that you know it best when they need food and when they don’t.

 By checking if your baby is hungry, you won’t be creating any bad habits or upsetting their schedule.
 At the same time, trying to breastfeed won’t make them dependent on your presence or cause difficulty in weaning them away.
-Checking their hunger using your breast is best!
+Checking the baby’s hunger using your breast is best!

 Here are a few of the most frequently asked questions about recognising hunger cues in babies

-Is Baby Sucking Hand a Sign of Hunger?
+1. Is Your Baby Sucking His Hand a Sign of Hunger?

 If your baby is teething, these tendencies are more common since they would tend to suck and chew on nearly any object in their vicinity.

-Is It ok to Wake Your Newborn for Nursing?
+2. Is It Fine to Wake Your Newborn for Nursing?

 Newborn babies are extremely sleepy in the early days following their birth.
-An infant might move its mouth in its sleep and then continue sleeping.
-Before four weeks since birth, it’s best to wake them up every 4 hours in the night for a feeding cycle, and every 2 hours in the day for the same.
-Good signs to observe that this is working well, including a steady gain of weight and normal poop and pee in the nappies.
+An infant might move his mouth in its sleep and then continue sleeping.
+Before four weeks since birth, it’s best to wake him up every 4 hours in the night for a feeding cycle, and every 2 hours in the day for the same.
+Good signs to observe that this is working well include a steady gain of weight and normal poop and pee in the nappies.

 Certain baby hunger cues while sleeping can be a good sign to know if the previous feed wasn’t enough.
 If the baby seems restless and fussy in its sleep, you can check if they’re hungry by trying to breastfeed them.
 If they move away from your breast and are still uncomfortable, they might be suffering from gasses or stomach-ache, and you may try to check for those.

-Getting to know your baby well will help you recognise their hunger cues in no time.
-There might be incidents where you end up missing your baby’s cues, and they start wailing.
+Getting to know your baby well will help you recognise his hunger cues in no time.
+There might be incidents where you end up missing your baby’s cues, and he starts wailing.
 There’s no need to beat yourself up about it.
-Spending more time with your baby, and encouraging physical proximity with them, helps you both to be in sync with each other.
+Spending more time with your baby and encouraging physical proximity with him helps you both to be in sync with each other.

 Also Read: A Guide to Giving Coconut Water to Babies